lacrivella/typescript-features/README.md

   - a type, just as 'string' or 'boolean' are
   - means TS has no idea what this is and can't check for correct property references
   - avoid variables with 'any' at all cost

+##Functions

+  **type annotations for functions**: code we add to tell Typescript what type of arguments a function will recieve and what type of values it will return.

+  **type inference for functions**: Typescript tries to figure out what type of value a function will return.